-So far, not a lot of change and the introduction of a whole slew of hotels.
+So far, not a lot of change (besides a name change to Marriott Bonvoy) and the introduction of a whole slew of hotels.

-And now that the program merger details are out, Marriott is offering their Marriott Rewards Premier Plus Card from Chase with a massive 100,000 point bonus (for a limited time).
+And now that the program merger details are out, Marriott is offering their Marriott Bonvoy Boundless Credit Card with a massive 100,000 point bonus (recently increased from 75,000).

-(this is just one of a handful of cards offering 100,000 point bonuses!)
+(this was just one of a handful of cards offering 100,000 point bonuses!)

-Marriott Rewards Premier Plus Card – Promotion & Card Details
+Marriott Bonvoy Boundless Card – Promotion & Card Details

 The Marriott Rewards Premier Plus Card includes the following:

 - Get 100,000 bonus points after spending $5,000 in purchases within the first 3 months of opening the account

 - Earn 6X points for every $1 you spend at a participating Marriott Bonvoy hotel

 - Earn 2X points for every $1 spent on other purchases